Myekeleni

-Myekeleni is the seventeenth studio album by South African singer Brenda Fassie, released on December 5, 2002 in Johannesburg by CCP Records.
+Myekeleni is the seventeen studio album by South African singer Brenda Fassie, released on December 5, 2002, in Johannesburg by CCP Records.
 In 2004 EMI Records re-issued this recording on a digital platform.
-Myekeleni is composed of mid-tempo Pop, Afropop, Mbaqanga and Kwaito songs.
+Myekeleni is composed of mid-tempo Pop, Afropop, Gospel, Mbaqanga and Kwaito songs.

 DJ CALL ME has sampled the album song "Mama I'm Sorry" in his House Music version of "Mama I'm Sorry", found on his 2006 EP.

 The album was a hit in South Africa and around Africa, selling over a million copies.